-I’m a Philosophy major with a certificate in Roman Language and Culture.
+I’m a Philosophy concentrator pursuing a certificate in Roman Language and Culture.

 Role(s) held in the Humanistic Studies Program: